AdobeDocs/journey-optimizer.fr-FR/help/using/loyalty-challenges/create-tasks.md

 >[!TAB À partir d’un défi]

 Ouvrir un défi existant ou en créer un nouveau.
 Sélectionnez **[!UICONTROL Ajouter une tâche]** et cliquez sur le bouton **[!UICONTROL Nouveau]**.
-Les tâches créées de cette manière sont automatiquement ajoutées à votre défi et sont également enregistrées dans l’inventaire des tâches pour être réutilisées dans d’autres défis.
+Tasks created this way are automatically added to your challenge and also saved to the Tasks inventory for reuse in other challenges.

 ![](assets/task-create-challenge.png)

 >[!ENDTABS]

-## Choisir l’activité du client {#choose-activity}
+## Choose customer activity {#choose-activity}

-Sélectionnez le type d’activité que les clients doivent effectuer pour terminer cette tâche :
+Select the type of activity that customers must perform to complete this task:

-* **[!UICONTROL Achat]** : les clients doivent acheter un ou plusieurs articles pour terminer cette tâche
+* **[!UICONTROL Purchase]**: Customers must purchase one or more items to complete this task
-* **[!UICONTROL Dépenses]** : les clients doivent dépenser un montant spécifié pour terminer cette tâche
+* **[!UICONTROL Spend]**: Customers must spend a specified amount to complete this task

-Pour sélectionner une activité, cliquez sur l’icône **+** et sélectionnez l’activité du client qui correspond le mieux à vos objectifs de résultat.
-Chaque type d’activité possède des attributs configurables spécifiques pour définir et définir plus en détail les exigences des tâches.
+To select an activity, click the **+** icon and select the customer activity that best aligns with your outcome goals.
+Each activity type has specific configurable attributes to further define and shape the task requirements.
 ![](assets/task-create-activity.png)

-## Définir les attributs de la tâche {#define-attributes}
+## Define the task attributes {#define-attributes}

-Configurez les attributs de la tâche en fonction du type d’activité sélectionné.
-Parcourez les onglets ci-dessous pour afficher les attributs disponibles pour chaque type d’activité :
+Configure the task attributes based on the selected activity type.
+Browse the tabs below to see available attributes for each activity type:

 >[!BEGINTABS]

->[!TAB Activité d’achat]
+>[!TAB Purchase activity]

-Attributs disponibles pour les activités **Achat** :
+Available attributes for **Purchase** activities:

-* **[!UICONTROL Quantité]** : saisissez le nombre d’articles qui doivent être achetés pour terminer cette tâche.
+* **[!UICONTROL Quantity]**: Enter the number of items that must be purchased to complete this task.
-* **[!UICONTROL Éléments et exclusions éligibles]** : définissez les éléments ou les groupes d’éléments qui sont pris en compte pour l’achèvement de la tâche, et ceux qui ne le sont pas.
-[En savoir plus sur les éléments et exclusions éligibles](#eligible-items-exclusions)
+* **[!UICONTROL Eligible items &amp; exclusions]**: Define items or item groups that count toward task completion and those that don&#39;t.
+[Learn more on eligible items and exclusions](#eligible-items-exclusions)
-* **[!UICONTROL Montant minimum de la valeur de dépense]** : définissez une exigence de montant minimum d’achat.
+* **[!UICONTROL Minimum spend value amount]**: Set a minimum purchase amount requirement.
-* **[!UICONTROL Nombre maximum de transactions]** : limitez le nombre de transactions pouvant être utilisées pour terminer la tâche.
+* **[!UICONTROL Maximum number of transactions]**: Limit how many transactions can be used to complete the task.

 ![](assets/task-create-purchase.png)

->[!TAB Activité de dépense]
+>[!TAB Spend activity]

-Attributs disponibles pour les activités **Dépenses** :
+Available attributes for **Spend** activities:

-* **[!UICONTROL Montant]** : saisissez le montant total des dépenses requises pour terminer la tâche.
+* **[!UICONTROL Amount]**: Enter the total spend amount required to complete the task.
-* **[!UICONTROL Éléments et exclusions éligibles]** : définissez les éléments ou les groupes d’éléments qui sont pris en compte pour l’achèvement de la tâche, et ceux qui ne le sont pas.
-[En savoir plus sur les éléments et exclusions éligibles](#eligible-items-exclusions)
+* **[!UICONTROL Eligible items &amp; exclusions]**: Define items or item groups that count toward task completion and those that don&#39;t.
+[Learn more on eligible items and exclusions](#eligible-items-exclusions)
-* **[!UICONTROL Nombre maximal de transactions]** : indiquez le nombre de transactions autorisées pour répondre à l’exigence de dépenses.
-Vous pouvez activer cet attribut à partir de l’icône des paramètres.
+* **[!UICONTROL Maximum number of transactions]**: Specify how many transactions are allowed to meet the spend requirement.
+You can activate this attribute from the parameters icon.

 ![](assets/task-create-spend.png)

 >[!ENDTABS]

-## Définir les éléments éligibles et les exclusions {#eligible-items-exclusions}
+## Define eligible items and exclusions {#eligible-items-exclusions}

 >[!CONTEXTUALHELP]
 >id="ajo_loyalty_task_eligible_items_exclusion"